Intelligent-Silicon/AutoUnattend/README.md

 The finished AutoUnattend.xml file is added to the root folder of the Media Creation Tool (MCT) created USB memory stick or ISO image file, or Windows Server ISO, before burning to DVD where applicable.

 Most members of the public and businesses will use the [Windows 10 (22H2)](https://www.microsoft.com/en-gb/software-download/windows10) or [Windows 11](https://www.microsoft.com/en-gb/software-download/windows11) MCT to download Windows onto a USB memory stick to boot from and install Windows, or use MCT to create an ISO image file which can be used with [virtualisation software](https://en.wikipedia.org/wiki/Virtual_machine) like [VMware Workstation](https://www.vmware.com/products/desktop-hypervisor/workstation-and-fusion) or to burn a DVD capable of installing Windows.
-[Windows Server 2016 ISO](https://www.microsoft.com/en-us/evalcenter/evaluate-windows-server-2016), [Windows Server 2019 ISO](https://www.microsoft.com/en-us/evalcenter/evaluate-windows-server-2019), [Windows Server 2022 ISO](https://www.microsoft.com/en-us/evalcenter/evaluate-windows-server-2022) or [Windows Server 2025 ISO](https://www.microsoft.com/en-us/evalcenter/evaluate-windows-server-2025) only exist in ISO form and are not included as an option in the MCT.
+[Windows Server 2016 ISO](https://www.microsoft.com/en-us/evalcenter/evaluate-windows-server-2016), [Windows Server 2019 ISO/VHD](https://www.microsoft.com/en-us/evalcenter/evaluate-windows-server-2019), [Windows Server 2022 ISO/VHD](https://www.microsoft.com/en-us/evalcenter/evaluate-windows-server-2022) or [Windows Server 2025 ISO/VHD](https://www.microsoft.com/en-us/evalcenter/evaluate-windows-server-2025) only exist in ISO & VHD forms and are not included as an option in the MCT.

 Other methods exist for installing Windows 10/11/Server which are more technical and/or have specialist reasons for existing.